wmde/wikibase-release-pipeline/docs/topics/publishing.md

 ## Publishing tarballs

 Publishing of tarballs is done by a [bash script](../../Docker/upload_tar/publish.sh) thats can be run within a docker-container, or directly on your system.
-It creates a folder with the name of the `$RELEASE_MAJOR_VERSION` variable and uploads the tarballs created by the build.
+It creates a folder named after the release major.minor version and uploads the tarballs created by the build.

 After successfully uploading the tarballs they should be accessible at https://releases.wikimedia.org/wikibase/